azurenoops/terraform-azurerm-overlays-management-hub/README.md

     }
   }

-  # By default, this will module will deploy management logging.
-  # If you do not want to enable management logging,
-  # set enable_management_logging to false.
-  # All Log solutions are enabled (true) by default.
-To disable a solution, set the argument to `enable_<solution_name> = false`.
-  enable_management_logging = true

   # Firewall Settings
   # By default, Azure NoOps will create Azure Firewall in Hub VNet.
   # If you do not want to create Azure Firewall,